 Whether you are planning a brand new store, aiming to improve your current ecommerce SEO content or knowing how to price your seo services, here are some of the ways that you can get more from your content.

 1. Avoid generic manufacturer descriptions

-One of the biggest and most common mistakes made is using generic manufacturer descriptions.
+According to SEO Australia, one of the biggest and most common mistakes made is using generic manufacturer descriptions.
 This is especially common in larger stores.
 The problem with this is that a huge number of stores all use the same description, which creates a major duplicate content risk.
 When descriptions are generic and duplicate, it becomes almost impossible to rank.
 Worse, you stand a very high chance of being penalised by search engines, which further risks your rankings.

 2. Create brand new content for every product

 The simplest and most effective way to get around this mistake is to create brand new content for your product pages.
 That does not mean duplicating your own content, however.
 Another quick fix that many larger stores end up taking is to use the same content for similar products.
 For example, you may have separate product pages for items of a different size or colour that are only different in one way rather than being different products entirely.
 This creates the same issue as using generic descriptions from the manufacturer website.
 You will lose ranking and risk penalisation.
 Although it can be a headache writing endless similar descriptions in a new way, it is worth it for the chance to rank individually for similar products/